Abil al-Qamh: 1948 and aftermath

-Abil al-Qamh was captured and depopulated on May 10, 1948 by the First Battalion of the Palmach commanded by Yigal Allon in Operation Yifatch.
-There was no direct fighting in the village, but after the fall of Safad to Israel and from a "whispering campaign" by local Jewish leaders to the heads of Arab villages (makhatir) warning them of massive Jewish reinforcements arriving in the Galilee, the residents of Abil al-Qamh fled.
+Abil al-Qamh was captured on May 10, 1948 by the First Battalion of the Palmach commanded by Yigal Allon in Operation Yifatch.
+The town emptied of residents after capture for reasons that are disputed.
+Palestinian historian Walid Khalidi and Israeli historian Benny Morris don't disagree over the facts that there was no direct fighting in the village, and that there was fear among residents after the fall of Safad to Israel.
+However, in Khalidi's account, he viewed the town as depopulated after Jewish leaders went to the heads of Arab villages (makhatir) warning them of massive Jewish reinforcements arriving in the Galilee, causing the residents of Abil al-Qamh to flee.
+Morris' did not find evidence of a "whispering campaign" towards the town, though he did in other locations.
+He classified the departures as due to the residents own fears.
+He wrote there was fear of being caught up in the fighting, but also that there were in general "Arab fears of falling under Jewish rule."

 In 1952, Israel established the town of Yuval on village lands, 1.5 km from the village site.
 The Abil al-Qamih area itself became "overgrown with grasses and weeds.
 A grove of trees stands in the northeast corner, and stones from destroyed houses are strewn throughout the site...," according to Palestinian historian Walid Khalidi, writing in 1992.

 In recent years, the Lebanese Authorities have claimed that Abil al-Qamh and six other depopulated Shia villages along the border rightfully belong to Lebanon.

 The two mounds belonging to the archaeological site known as Tell Abil el-Qameḥ in Arabic and Tel Abel Beth Maacah in Hebrew have been surveyed in 2012 and have since been excavated in annual campaigns (four as of 2016).

 Refugees

-The inhabitants of Abil al-Qamh fled to neighbouring villages in Lebanon during the 1948 war.
+The inhabitants of Abil al-Qamh fled to neighbouring villages in Lebanon during the 1948 Arab–Israeli War.
 While Shiites fled to neighboring Shia villages, Christians notably fled to Deir Mimas, where most of them later acquired Lebanese passports; still living in Deirmimas are for instance the families of Abdo, Keserwany, Harfouch, and Haddad originally from the Abil al-Qamih area.